rtmagar/Ecommerce_Django/README.md

 # Ecommerce_Django
-  Basic Ecommerce Website built with django.
+  Not a fully-fledged project but it was built while learning django.

 ## Home Page
 ![alt text](media/Images/home.PNG)